jKratzik/genesis-bootstrap/README.md

 When new Movelize versions are committed, simply upload the *lib* folder to your child theme.

 #### Why I had the idea for the starter theme
 I implemented Bootstrap into 2 client projects that I developed as custom Genesis child themes - http://www.kemke-altmetallankauf.de and http://rohwedder-landingpage.mohanty-gmbh.de.
-Then I optimized the code with hooks, extended the basic CSS and after extensive tests I released it now as my first Github project.
+Then I extended the code with hooks, optimized the basic CSS and after extensive testing I released it now as my first Github project.